chrismurrph/default-db-format/README.md

 For examples of **default db format** take a look at any of the source files in the `examples` package.
 Note that there are two types of map entries: refs and tables.
 The value of a ref entry is either an Ident or a vector of Idents.
 Table entries are where the actual data values are kept, using Idents to refer to other data values.
-The keys are easily recognisable because they are all `something\by-id`.
+Here the keys are easily recognisable because they are all `something\by-id`.

 ##### Internal version

-The current internal version is 20.
+The current internal version is 21.
 Makes sense for when dealing with snapshots.
-20 goes with "0.1.1-SNAPSHOT".
+21 goes with "0.1.1-SNAPSHOT".
 It is displayed by the HUD.